 Before work begins

-- Contact other utility companies so they can mark the locations of their buried facilities.
-(Surveyors will go onto customer property to locate and mark where the gas, water, electricity and any other utility lines are buried underground.)
+Contact other utility companies to mark the locations of their buried facilities.
+(Surveyors will go on to customer property to locate and mark where the gas, water, electricity and any other utility lines are buried underground.)

-- The day before the project starts Denver Water will:
+24-48 hours before the project starts, Denver Water will:

-- Place NO PARKING signs along the project path.
-Street parking will not be available during working hours for the duration of the project on your street.
-Parking will reopen every day after work hours to allow for overnight parking.
+Place “No Parking” signs in the work area.
+Street parking will not be available during working hours and vehicles left in the “No Parking” zone may be subject to tow.
+Parking is permitted after work hours to allow for overnight parking.

 During construction